tdom::schema -

 The schema definition commands are:

-forward referenced element is not defined until validation, only an
+element is not defined until validation, only an empty element with

 - ref name ?quant?